giusenso/Ball-Balancing-PID-System/README.md

 ## Project description
 The _Ball Balancing PID System_ is a cheap multidisciplinary project I developed in 2018 during my BSc in Automation Engineering.
-The project is designed to be modular.
-There are 4 main modules, every one of them can also work stand-alone.
+The project is designed to be modular; there are 4 main stand-alone modules:

 1. **Computer Vision** Module: acquire ball position using OpenCV libs.